laktak/chkbit/README.md

 ### I wish to use a stronger hash algorithm

-chkbit now supports sha512 and blake3.
-You can specify it with `--algo sha512` or `--algo blake3`.
+chkbit now uses blake3 by default.
+You can also specify it with `--algo sha512` or `--algo md5`.

 Note that existing index files will use the hash that they were created with.
 If you wish to update all hashes you need to delete your existing indexes first.